Eddienum1/Softposit_project/README.md

 If your source code is for example "main.c" and you want to create an executable "main".
 The "main.c" should place at the same directory.

+NOTICE: You have to go back to Softposit/

 ```
 gcc -O2 -Isource/include -o main main.c build/Linux-x86_64-GCC/softposit.a -lm
 ./main
 ```